perry-mitchell/perrymitchell.net/src/posts/2015-07-26-concatenate-javascript-library-scantree-gruntjs/index.md

 layout: post
 title: Concatenate your JavaScript library using ScanTree and GruntJS
-excerpt: "I'm working on a couple of different libraries currently that share some common ground: They both ar..."
+excerpt: "I'm working on a couple of different libraries currently that share some common ground: They both are compiled into a single file, and they both have ..."
+slug: concatenate-javascript-library-scantree-gruntjs
+permalink: article/concatenate-javascript-library-scantree-gruntjs/index.html
 date: 2015-07-26
 updatedDate: 2015-07-26
 tags: